Anika Noni Rose: The Princess and the Frog

-Tiana's Bayou Adventure (2024)

-In June 2020, Disney announced that they would be reworking their flume ride Splash Mountain in their U.S. theme parks with characters from The Princess and the Frog.
-Rose said, "It's thrilling.
-People are amped and ready.
-I think it's awesome, particularly now, to be reinvigorating her story."
-Disney has stated that the ride will take place after the events of the film, during Carnival season.
-Rose also added that she would love for Disney to create a Tiana's Palace Restaurant at the theme parks.
-"I've been looking forward to a Tiana's Palace for years...
-I have dreams of them partnering with [New Orleans'] Café du Monde on some real deal beignets, having some fantastic shrimp and grits and king cake during Mardi Gras season.
-And the occasional second line through the joint.
-Basically all the things I love!"
-In June 2022, Rose mentioned that she has been involved with discussions with Disney on what they want the ride to be like.
-In July 2022, Disney announced that the ride will be called Tiana's Bayou Adventure and will open in Disneyland and Magic Kingdom in late 2024.
-In September 2022, it was confirmed that Rose would reprise her role as Tiana for the ride.
-In January 2023, it was announced that Disneyland will convert its French Market Restaurant in the New Orleans Square area of the park into a Tiana's Palace restaurant.

 2010s

-In 2010, Rose played the role of Yasmine in the movie For Colored Girls.
+In 2010, Rose played the role of Yasmine in the film For Colored Girls directed by Tyler Perry and co-starring Phylicia Rashad and Janet Jackson.
 One critic described Rose's performance as "especially fierce".
 From 2010 to 2013, Rose had a guest-starring role in the legal TV drama The Good Wife.
 She played the role of Sara Tidwell in the A&E miniseries Bag of Bones in 2011, based on the Stephen King novel of the same name.

-In 2012, she guest-starred in the "Gone Abie Gone" episode in season 24 of The Simpsons, voicing Abe Simpson's second wife, Rita LaFleur.
+In 2012, Rose guest-starred in The Simpsons episode "Gone Abie Gone", voicing Abe Simpson's second wife, Rita LaFleur.

+In 2014, Rose returned to Broadway in a revival of A Raisin in the Sun, receiving a nomination for the Tony Award for Best Featured Actress in a Play.

-Rose played the adult Kizzy in two episodes of television's Roots, an adaptation of the novel by Alex Haley and remake of the 1977 miniseries.
+Rose played the adult Kizzy in two episodes of Roots, an adaptation of the novel by Alex Haley and a remake of the 1977 miniseries.
 Critic Alan Sepinwall, in suggesting Emmy nominees to the Academy of Television Arts & Sciences, called her "one of the best parts of the outstanding Roots ensemble".
 She had a role in the Starz series Power and the leading role in the 2017 BET drama The Quad.
+In 2019, a star was named after Rose through the International Star Registry.